MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Azure Policy provides a mechanism to drive compliance by enforcing security and reliability conventions, such as the use of Private Endpoints or the use of Availability Zones.

-> [!CAUTION]
+> [!NOTE]
-> When deploying within an Azure Landing Zone, be aware that the enforcement of centralized baseline policy assignments will likely be applied for Landing Zone management groups and subscriptions.
+> When deploying within an Azure landing zone, be aware that the enforcement of centralized baseline policy assignments will likely be applied in the implementation for landing zone management groups and subscriptions.

 - Azure Policy can be used to drive automated management activities, such as provisioning and configuration.
   - Resource Provider registration.